 4. Boynton Beach

 If you want to know where to surf near Miami, check out Boynton Beach in Palm Beach, Florida.
 This place is famous for its great weather, so it’s a popular tourist attraction and generally a great place to live with family.
 Little wonder why Boynton Beach is also known as a tropical paradise.
 This destination is suitable for those of you who don’t really like crowds because it’s quieter than other places.
-One of the things you must try when you are here is surfing.
-The waves are not too ferocious, making it suitable for those who are just starting to surf.
+One of the things to do, when you are here, is surfing.
+The waves are not too ferocious, making them suitable for those who are just starting to surf.
 The stable weather makes it ideal for surfing throughout the year.

 Address: Palm Beach County, Florida, United States

 Jupiter Inlet is a small town located in Palm Beach County, Florida.
 It is a place that has always been known for offering some of the best water sports and activities in Miami.
 Complete with a community park and private beach facilities, you will surely be able to enjoy your vacation here.
 The wave conditions tend to be stellar, so this is a favorite spot among surfers.
 Jupiter Inlet itself has several varieties of surf spots, from Juno Pier to the jetty.
 This place can produce decent surfs within the range of 2 to 10 feet.